Hike up on Ulriken, the highest of Bergen's seven mountains. A popular trip for both locals and visitors.

 The walk to Ulriken is suitable for all ages and takes about 1.5 hours from Montana.
 However, you will probably see a lot of very fit Norwegians running past using the steps as exercise rather than leisure.

-Calculate a bit more if you are walking with children.
+Calculate a bit more time if you are walking with children.
 The walk offers great views all the way.
 This is a very popular trip for both locals and visitors.
 It is steep, but you are rewarded with stunning views along the way and of course panoramic views of Bergen and the surroundings from the top.

 From the top of Ulriken you can take Ulriken Cable Car back if you do not want to walk down.
 Or you can continue accross Vidden to Mount Fløyen (approximately 5 hours).
 On top of Ulriken you can find the restaurant Sky:Skraperen.